doughsay/room.js/doc/PROGRAMMING.md

 tests_lantern.doLight = function(player) {};
 tests_lantern.doExtinguish = function(player) {};
 ```
 - And again, hit Ctrl-p and look for these functions.
-Insert the following content in the body for the doLight method, and save with Ctrl-s.
+Insert the following content in the body for the doLight method, and save with Ctrl-s:
 ```
   function announce(sender, recipient, object) {
     if (sender === recipient) {